AER-RC/MT_CKD_H2O/README.md

 # Introduction

 This repository contains code for the MT_CKD water vapor continuum model used in [LBLRTM](https://github.com/AER-RC/LBLRTM).
 The MT_CKD water vapor continuum is part of the HITRAN molecular absorption database.
 The code is written as a callable FORTRAN subroutine that reads a netCDF file (absco-ref_wv-mt-ckd.nc) containing the water vapor continuum coefficients at the reference pressure (1013 mb) and temperature (296K) and the temperature dependence coefficients of the self continuum.
 The code applies density-scaling of the coefficients and any needed temperature dependence and spectral interpolation.
-The provided absorption coefficients due to water vapor should be added to the local contributions of water vapor transitions, such as are available in the [HITRAN line-by-line section](https://hitran.org/lbl/), to obtain the total absorption due to water vapor.
+The code can output the continuum coefficients for the given pressure and temperature or, if the user specifies, multiply the continuum coefficients by the radiation term to get absorption coefficients (in cm2/molecule).
+Absorption coefficients due to the water vapor continuum should be added to the local contributions of water vapor transitions, such as are available in the [HITRAN line-by-line section](https://hitran.org/lbl/), to obtain the total absorption due to water vapor.

 The MT_CKD water vapor continuum model is constrained so that it is consistent with quality analyses of spectral atmospheric measurements.
 Laboratory measurements are also considered.
 Keeping the MT_CKD continuum consistent with current observational studies necessitates periodic updates to the water vapor continuum coefficients.
 Details of the most recent revisions to the MT_CKD water vapor continuum can be found in the “What’s New” Wiki page.